 How Much Onion Can Make a Dog Sick?

 This means that even a small amount of onion or garlic can easily poison a dog, and smaller dogs are at an even greater risk.
-While a large breed may be able to tolerate a small bit of onion without issue, a small dog like a chihuahua can experience severe health symptoms from the same amount.
+While a large breed may tolerate a small bit of onion without issue, a small dog like a chihuahua can experience severe health symptoms from the same amount.

 Also, keep him away from pizza, tomato sauce, Chinese food, or baby food.
-However, since we can’t always see what they put into their mouths, it would help if you keep your surroundings clean and your floor free from any food residue as dogs are inclined to lick anything they see.
+However, since we can’t always see what they put into their mouths, it would help if you keep your surroundings clean and your floor free from any food residue, as dogs are inclined to lick anything they see.

-Unlike grapes, where a small amount is toxic, onion toxicity depends on the number of onions your dog consumed.
+Unlike grapes, where a small amount is toxic, onion toxicity depends on the number of onions your dog consumes.
 According to award-winning veterinarian Dr. Jeff Werber in his interview for Dogster, for onion toxicity to set in, dogs need to eat a huge volume of onions.

 Related Post: Can Dogs Eat Acai?